lewis-morris/flarchitect/README.md

 The canonical JSON for the docs UI is configurable via ``API_DOCS_SPEC_ROUTE`` (default ``/docs/apispec.json``).
 The legacy top‑level ``API_SPEC_ROUTE`` (default ``/openapi.json``) now redirects to the docs JSON and will be removed in a future release.
 See the [OpenAPI docs](docs/source/openapi.rst) for exporting or customising the document.

+### Relation route naming

+Control how the trailing segment of relation routes is generated and avoid collisions when multiple relationships target the same model.

+Configuration precedence: `Meta.relation_route_naming` (on the source/parent model) → `API_RELATION_ROUTE_NAMING` (global) → default "model".

+Allowed values:

+- `"model"` (default): Use the target model endpoint (e.g. `/api/friends/<int:id>/users`).
+Matches legacy behaviour.
+- `"relationship"`: Use the SQLAlchemy relationship key (`rel.key`) for the last segment (e.g. `/api/friends/<int:id>/user` and `/api/friends/<int:id>/friend`).
+- `"auto"`: Use `"relationship"` naming only when it avoids a collision (e.g. multi‑FK to the same model); otherwise fall back to `"model"`.

+Optional per‑relationship aliasing in the URL segment is supported when using relationship‑based naming via `Meta.relation_route_map = {"user": "owner", "friend": "contact"}` on the parent model.

+Notes:

+- Function names include a `_{rel_key}` suffix idempotently to avoid endpoint name collisions.
+- OpenAPI operationIds remain stable and unique under relationship‑based and auto modes.

 ## Performance: Caching